-In this new range of camera systems, XCAM combines the single-photon detection capabilities of custom EMCCDs with licensed centroiding technology to deliver sub-pixel resolution for RIXS (Resonant Inelastic X-ray Scattering) applications.
+XCAM’s RIXSCam™ family of camera systems, consisting of the original RIXSCam™ and the RIXSCam™ Mini, combine the single-photon detection capabilities of custom EMCCDs with licensed centroiding technology to deliver sub-pixel resolution for RIXS (Resonant Inelastic X-ray Scattering) applications.

-Finally, a centroiding algorithm, developed jointly by the Paul-Scherrer Institute and the Open University, is applied to the resulting image, providing at output a ‘super-resolution’ image of up to 10 times the original resolution.
-This provides a resolution of better than 5µm and better than 3µm has been demonstrated during experimental phases.
+Finally, a centroiding algorithm, developed jointly by the Paul-Scherrer Institute (PSI) and the Open University, is applied to the resulting image, providing at output a ‘super-resolution’ image of up to 10 times the original resolution.
+This provides a resolution of better than 5µm, with better than 3µm having been demonstrated during experimental phases.
 The ultimate resolution achievable depends on the local experimental set-up as well as the camera system.